jbcodeforce/jbcodeforce.github.io/docs/aws/index.md

 ### Security control

-Explicit DENY in an IAM policy will take precedence over a bucket policy permission
+Explicit DENY in an IAM policy will take precedence over a bucket policy permission.

 ### S3 Website